Tags: chromosome/chromatin; epigenetics; holism; plasticity/genome; transcription; transcription/transcription factors

 Intertwined with all the preceding issues is the cell’s task of assembling a pre-initiation complex (PIC).
 This variable arrangement of regulatory elements typically sets the stage for the transcriptional activity to follow.
 Figure 14.2 is a cartoon figure that merely names some of the protein PIC constituents that arrange themselves on DNA (shown as a black line) near locations where gene transcription is to begin.
 You needn’t concern yourself with names and meanings, beyond the general description I am offering now.

 The cell’s narrative at this point could hardly be more dramatic — or more subtle.
-The largest oval in Figure 14.2, named “Mediator”, is a massive molecule consisting variably of up to 30 protein subunits (Figure 14.3) arranged in modules and interacting in numerous ways among themselves, as well as with other PIC constituents and “visiting” molecules.
+The largest oval in Figure 14.2, named “Mediator”, is a massive molecule consisting (in humans) of 26 protein subunits (Figure 14.3) arranged in modules and interacting in numerous ways among themselves, as well as with other PIC constituents and “visiting” molecules.
 Depending on context, Mediator can vary endlessly in both subunit composition and function.
 Its effects upon gene expression are many, and still only fragmentarily grasped.9

 Figure 14.4 shows the known interaction partners for the Mediator subunits in just one cell type — mouse neural stem cells.
 The figure omits the numerous interactions among the Mediator subunits themselves.
 It also omits the interactions among the molecules shown in the surrounding circle.
 And, perhaps most importantly, it omits the interactions those molecules have with still others not shown in the diagram.
 For it is just a fact that each of these molecules shown in the outer circle could be made the center of its own diagram.
 Reflecting on this can usefully remind us of what it means to say that all biological activity in a cell, no matter how micro-focused our vision, turns out upon broader inspection to be an almost impossibly intricate and coordinated activity of the whole.